 The chrono seconds hand was fitted in three executions, the straight hand, shown in the 2998-1 below, the very, very rare lollipop, and the spear seen in the later references below.
 At no time was the square ended spear fitted.
 Omega currently offers a service replacement straight hand, but it has a fatter tail and looks wrong.
 The lollipop hand has been seen on all examples, but without any way of knowing if it is original or not.
 One surely has to ask, does it matter?
 (It will, should we ever discover a way of verifying it – but until then, no).

 -1 and -2 should have black BASE1000 bezels.
 These are extremely rare and very often replaced with a DO90 bezel.
 Recent sale of BASE1000 (as of September 2018) has been rumored to be $20,000.
 I think even a poor one might reach half that, if true.

 These are all fitted with the early type of Calibre 321 movement, most easily identified by the symmetrical clutch bridge.

 There are some other differences too, but I always use the clutch bridge as confirmation that we have an early movement.
 We must always be alert to the possibility an old number bridge has been transferred onto a newer movement.
 This is usually obvious from a colour difference in the copper plates and bridges.

-The 2998-1 and -2 have slightly different dials.
+Both the 2998-1 and -2 have slightly different dials to the subsequent references.
 The early dials have short indices on the subdials: